RWD124/Mandelbrot-Set/README.md

 Then just julia Mandelbrot_Set_Cuda_Video.jl
 And it will start to make the video using a Nvidia GPU asuming you have the right drivers for that card.

+Current examples are not the best but we are working on it.